 backend.
 If you type yes

-and hit ENTER, you should see the following:
+and hit Enter, you should see the following:

 Successfully configured the backend "s3"!
 OpenTofu will automatically use this backend unless the backend configuration changes.